 The order of this string is crucial for the ranking of the University and the UMCG!

-The addition of departmental details is recommended.
+The addition of departmental or other details is recommended, but only AFTER this string.

 This also counts for publications on which the UMCG has participated with a corresponding author outside the UMCG or the University Groningen.